Inheritance in Java

 In java programming, multiple and hybrid inheritance is supported through interface only.
 We will learn about interfaces later.

-When a class extends multiple classes i.e. known as multiple inheritance.
+When one class inherits multiple classes, it is known as multiple inheritance.
 For Example:

 Single Inheritance Example